TABLAB and the Fourth Battle of Panipat

 You can watch it here:

-Isn’t it ironic that they the first thing they learned about in the city of textiles is about fiber.
+Isn’t it ironic that they the first thing they got the learn about in the city of textiles is about fiber.
 But, you see the difference.
 Rather than sitting in a hazardous factory, the child is getting a real life experience about fibre and their properties sitting in the comforts of their classroom.
 Besides, imagine the kind of planning the children would have done to make this.
 Now, that’s building real life skills.

-If you wish to be a part of this journey and partner with us to take TABLAB to more children around the country, please do leave your comments below.
+At last, If you wish to be a part of this journey and partner with us to take TABLAB to more children around the country, please do leave your comments below.
 You can also write to us at email@example.com.

 PS: The article is written by one of our team members – Rohit Prakash